LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 - Manage properties
 - Make booking
-- Change user's password
+- Change the user's password
 - etc.

 Those are all **permissions**.
-Every user may or may not have the permission for some action.
+Every user may or may not have permission for some action.

 In Laravel's language, permissions are almost the same as [Gates](https://laravel.com/docs/9.x/authorization#gates).

 So, technically speaking, **simple applications may be created with just Users and Gates, without separate Roles/Permissions DB tables**.

-In a simple app, if you have just `users.is_admin` DB column with 0/1 values, you can define:
+In a simple app, if you have just a `users.is_admin` DB column with 0/1 values, you can define:

 **app/Providers/AppServiceProvider.php**:
 ```php